beeware/toga/docs/reference/api/widgets/selection.rst

   in width, the Selection widget *will not* shrink.
 It will retain the size necessary to accomodate the longest label it has historically contained.

+* On iOS, the size of the Selection widget does not adapt to the size of the currently displayed content, or the potential list of options.

 Reference
 ---------